New Senior System Leader Development

-The chief executives of the New Zealand Public Service have recognised the need for all leaders to be developed at critical transitions within their career.
-In response, the Leadership Development Centre (LDC) is providing New Senior System Leader Development to all leaders who are within the first 12 months of transition to a new role and Te Pae Turuki | Public Service Leaders Group (PSLG).
+The chief executives of the New Zealand Public Service recognised the need for all leaders to be developed at critical transitions within their career.
+In response, the Leadership Development Centre provides Te Manutaki | New Senior System Leader Development to all leaders who are within the first 12 months of transitioning to a new role and new to Te Pae Turuki | Public Service Leaders Group (PSLG).

-LDC recognises that senior system leaders require different skills to other leaders.
+Manutaki require different skills to other leaders.
 Their roles are complex, operate on a system-level and collectively lead the New Zealand Public Service.